Tim-ats-d/Visual-dialog/README.md

 ## Contributing

 We would love for you to contribute to improve **Visual-dialog**.

+For major changes, please open an issue first to discuss what you would like to change.

 Take a look at our [contributing guide](CONTRIBUTING.md) to get started.
 You can also help by reporting **bugs**.